thisismypassport/shrinko8/README.md

 `python timp_p8_tools.py path-to-input.p8 path-to-output.p8 --minify --preserve '*.*'`

-## Controlling renaming of identifiers
+## Advanced - Controlling renaming of identifiers

 The `--[[global]]` and `--[[member]]` hints can also be used on identifiers to change the way they're renamed.